Cal Poly's RSVP XXIII: Fatherland

 8 p.m., Pavilion, Performing Arts Center

-The Cal Poly Music Department student production ensemble RSVP will stage the multi-layered production “RSVP XXI: Evangeline" at 8 p.m.
-Tuesday and Wednesday, May 31 and June 1, in the Performing Arts Center Pavilion.
+The Cal Poly Music Department’s student production ensemble RSVP will stage the production “RSVP XXIII: Fatherland” at 8 p.m. on Tuesday and Thursday, May 29 and 31, in the Performing Arts Center Pavilion.

-The music, soundscape and staging combine the creativity of students in Barata’s Sound Design classes with the choreography of Diana Stanton, a Theatre and Dance Department faculty member, and the students in her dance classes.
+The composition, performance, soundscape and staging combine the creativity of students in Barata’s Sound Design classes with choreography by Cal Poly students Evan Ricaurté, Justin Tomas and Lindsay Eklund, dancers in past productions.

 Tickets to May 31 ($14)